SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.0.0.md

 In some cases, if refreshing LDAP took a long time, it could occur that this blocked the SLDMS notification thread.

-#### “Authentication took too long” error added to SLNet logging when trying to log on to DataMiner using an incorrect user name and password \[ID_26586\]
+#### 'Authentication took too long' error added to SLNet logging when trying to log on to DataMiner using an incorrect user name and password \[ID_26586\]

 When you tried to log on to DataMiner using an incorrect user name or password, in some cases, an “Authentication took too long” error would be added to the SLNet logging after about 30 seconds.